aldonava09/Project-Social-Network/src/README_EN.md

 ## Usage

-1. Log in with your existing user account or create a new one.
-2. Explore different sections of the social network, such as the news feed, user profiles, etc.
+1. Explore the different sections of the social network.
-3. Interact with other users through posts, comments, and private messages.
-4. Update your profile and adjust preferences according to your needs.
+2. Update your profile and adjust your preferences according to your needs.
-5. Enjoy the social network experience in your own clone.
+3. Enjoy the experience of a social network in your own clone.

 ## Figma